-Translation of these new concepts into points of data capture, and the format in which the data should be populated into the template has been the focus of the FinDatEx working group throughout 2021/2022.
+Translation of these new concepts into points of data capture, and the format in which the data should be populated into the template has been the focus of a dedicated FinDatEx working group since 2013.
 The challenge of reaching consensus in the group has demonstrated that interpretations of the requirements vary.
 In order to ensure there is consistency in the way market participants complete the template, it is necessary to provide clear explanation.